Infectious salmon anemia virus

-Infectious salmon anemia (ISA) is a viral disease of Atlantic salmon (Salmo salar) caused by Salmon isavirus.
+Infectious salmon anemia (ISA) is a viral disease of Atlantic salmon (Salmo salar) caused by Infectious salmon anemia virus.
 It affects fish farms in Canada, Norway, Scotland and Chile, causing severe losses to infected farms.
 ISA has been a World Organisation for Animal Health notifiable disease since 1990.
 In the EU, it is classified as a non-exotic disease, and is monitored by the European Community Reference Laboratory for Fish Diseases.

 Virology

 ISA is caused by the infectious salmon anemia virus (ISAV).
-ISAV, a segmented RNA virus that is the only species in the genus "Isavirus", which is in the family Orthomyxoviridae, and therefore related to the influenza viruses.
+ISAV, a segmented RNA virus that is the only species in the genus Isavirus, which is in the family Orthomyxoviridae, and therefore related to the influenza viruses.

 The genome encodes at least 10 proteins.

 There are several distinct strains of the virus.
 The most common are a European strain and a North American strain.

 Pathology

 ISA virus causes severe anemia in infected fish.
 Unlike the mature red blood cells of mammals, the mature red blood cells of fish contain DNA, and can become infected by viruses.
 The fish develop pale gills, and may swim close to the water surface, gulping for air.
 However, the fish may show no external signs of illness and maintain a normal appetite, until suddenly dying.
 The disease can progress slowly throughout an infected farm and, in the worst cases, death rates may approach 100%.
 Post-mortem examination of the fish has shown a wide range of causes of death.
 The liver and spleen may be swollen, congested or partially already dead.
 The circulatory system may stop working, and the blood may be contaminated with dead blood cells.
 Red blood cells still present burst easily, and the numbers of immature and damaged blood cells are increased.

 Infectious salmon anemia appears to be most like influenza viruses.
 Its mode of transfer and the natural reservoirs of infectious salmon anemia virus are not fully understood.
-Apart from Atlantic salmon, both sea-run Brown trout (Salmo trutta) and Rainbow trout (Onchorhyncus mykiss) can be infected, but do not become sick, so it is thought possible that these species may act as notable carriers and reservoirs of the virus.
+Apart from Atlantic salmon, both sea-run brown trout (Salmo trutta) and rainbow trout (Onchorhyncus mykiss) can be infected, but do not become sick, so it is thought possible that these species may act as notable carriers and reservoirs of the virus.

 Research shows that while several species of Pacific salmon can be carriers of the virus, even highly pathogenic strains, Pacific salmon currently show high relative resistance and no ISAV-related symptoms.
 However, the potential for ISAV adaptation to Pacific salmon exists.